nijatburjiyev/real-time-service/README.md

 3.  **Financial Advisor (FA) Identification:** A user is a Financial Advisor (`is_financial_advisor = true`) if and only if they are **both** a Leader and a Branch user.
 4.  **Standard Visibility Profiles:** Non-leader users receive a standard Visibility Profile based on their classification and country (e.g., `Vis-US-HO`, `Vis-CA-BR`).
 5.  **Multi-Team Visibility Profile Precedence:** For users who are members of multiple teams, a special Visibility Profile is dynamically generated.
 This logic **only considers teams whose members are Financial Advisors**.
 The final profile is determined by the highest-ranking team type in the following order of precedence: **VTM > HTM > SFA**.
-6.  **Group Assignments:** Users are assigned to vendor groups based on their team memberships and leader status, following specific business rules for compliance requirements.

 ---
 ## 5. Getting Started

 1.  **Configuration:** Update `src/main/resources/application.yml` with the correct credentials and URLs for LDAP, CRBT, and the Vendor API.
 Use environment variables for sensitive values.